aphenriques/integral/README.md

 # License

-Copyright (C) 2013  André Pereira Henriques.
+Copyright (C) 2013, 2014  André Pereira Henriques.

 integral is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 integral is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-See file `COPYING` included with this distribution for license information or check <http://www.gnu.org/licenses/>.
+See file `COPYING` included with this distribution or check <http://www.gnu.org/licenses/> for license information.